 Lynette Cisneros, LCMHC, LMHC

 I am a Licensed Clinical Mental Health Counselor in North Carolina and a Licensed Mental Health Counselor in Florida.
-Throughout my 24 year career I have provided individual, couples, family & group therapy with diverse populations of children, adolescent and adult clients in large urban and rural communities.
+My education and degrees were completed at the University of Florida & Loyola University Chicago.
+Throughout my 24 year career I have provided individual, couples, family & group therapy with diverse populations of children, adolescent and adult clients in larger cities as well as rural communities.
+At this time I focus exclusively on providing individual therapy for adults across NC and FL.

 I utilize an Integrative Approach as it allows the counselor to draw from multiple methods across various therapeutic orientations in order to customize the therapy process with each individual.
 The Integrative Approach is a holistic and welcoming approach which highlights the individual characteristics & experiences of the client, client motivation and the therapeutic relationship as key elements towards affecting lasting change.